andrewabest/andrewbestdotcom/content/posts/how-to-not-suck-at-mentoring.md

 I've participated in 'mentoring' relationships previously that exibited this trait - where each catchup was a slightly vague discussion about what the mentee had accomplished in their given area of growth over the past couple of weeks, and what could possibly have improved or be done differently.

-This was in stark contrast to those types of conversations - each time we had a handful of concrete problems to solve, and I left each meeting feeling I had really contributed to my mentee's growth as they now understood what they previously had not.
+My experience this time was a real eye-opener - each time we would go into a mentoring catchup, we had a handful of concrete problems to solve, and I left each meeting feeling I had really contributed to my mentee's growth, allowing them to understand what they previously had not.

 ## Metaphorically Speaking

 It is easy to forget the depths knowledge we have accumulated over tertiary education and years upon years of professional experience.
 Many thousands of small pieces accumulate, and we no longer think about them directly - we use this knowledge as a basis to reason about higher-level, more complex problems.

-Communications are most effective when we tailor our approach and content to our audience.
+Communication is most effective when we tailor our approach and content to our audience.
 If your audience happens to be a beginner or junior developer that you are mentoring, you need to work pretty hard on not assuming anything about their prior knowledge.

 This became very clear to me when explaining concepts like variables, functions, objects, and methods.